nedcut/final/docs/RESULTS.md

    - High draw rates against shallower Minimax suggest MCTS can avoid losing but cannot find wins

 4. **Time-Matched Results Are Decisive**
-   The fairest comparison (equal computational budget) shows Minimax winning 96-98.5% of games.
-This is the key finding: at equal resources, Minimax dramatically outperforms MCTS.
+   The fairest comparison (enforced equal time budgets from 0.1s–2.0s) shows Minimax winning 97–99.5% of games.
+This is the key finding: at truly equal resources with enforced time limits, Minimax dramatically outperforms MCTS, and this result is consistent across all tested time budgets.

 ---